prio-data/viewser/README.md

 - ecod_drift: for all features simultaneously, reports if the fraction of data-points considered outliers in the test partition exceeds that in the standard partition, according to an ECOD model (https://pyod.readthedocs.io/en/latest/_modules/pyod/models/ecod.html#ECOD) trained on the standard partition, exceeds a threshold.
 Threshold should be a number between 0 and 1, e.g. 0.25.

+### Drift-detection self-test functionality

+The drift-detection machinery is provided with self-testing infrastructure.

+This requires a small standard queryset named 'drift_detection_self_test' which MUST have been published to the views queryset database BEFORE the self-test can be executed.
+This queryset should consist of a few conlict features and at least one very differently structured feature, e.g. GDP from the WDI.

+The self-test machinery is invoked by passing a True self-test flag in the call to the 'fetch_with_drift_detection' function, e.g.

+    data,alerts = qs.publish().fetch_with_drift_detection(start_date=start_date,
+                                                      end_date=end_date,
+                                                      drift_config_dict=drift_config_dict,
+                                                      self_test=True
+                                                     )

+For every requested drift-detection function in the drift_config_dict dictionary, the standard dataset will be copied and a perturbation particular to that function will be applied to the copy before passing it to the drift-detector, in a fashion designed to trigger an alert.

+If all drift-detection functions work correctly and trigger alerts, a message is printed to the terminal.
+If one of more of the drift-detectors fails to trigger, an error is raised with a list of offending drift-detectors.
+It is then up to the user to determine why the machinery failed.

 ## Funding